 Way back when, in April of 2013, I created this site.
-Since then I have had over 30,000 views, 1,100 comments, and visitors from over 70 countries.
+Since then I have had over 40,000 views, visitors from over 150 countries and I’ve written over 115 posts.
 I have gained so many positive things from this site, and for that, I would like to thank all of you, and myself.
 We make a great team.
 With all of these feelings inside, I thought I would share my very first post with you here.
 Many of you followers clicked that little button a while after my first post, so you’ve probably never seen it.
 It’s very meaningful to me and I love it, so I hope you do too.

 Sick and Sick of It